ncohn/joss-paper-testing/paper.md

 any ocean-fronting coastline in the continental US in both hindcasting (any date from 1980 to 2017) and forecasting (now to 3 days from now) mode as shown in \autoref{fig:fig1}.

-Simplified beach-dune profiles can be generated from a database of morphometric data compiled from [@USGS:2017] and [@Mull:2014] that covers the majority of the U.S. oceanfront coastline.
+Simplified beach-dune profiles can be generated from a database of morphometric data hat covers the majority of the U.S. oceanfront coastline compiled from @USGS:2017 for the Gulf and Atlantic US coastlines and @Mull:2014 for the US Pacific Northwest coastline.
 Where pre-compiled beach and dune profile data does not exist or where the user wishes to input their own morphology information, this information can be input into the tool.
 A gridded profile is generated from the data in this step.

-.
-The environmental forcings are used to calculate volumetric dune erosion for a user-defined time interval at hourly time steps utilizing a 1D dune erosion model based on [@Palmsten:2012].
-A set of equations for estimating wind-blown transport into dunes following the general approach of [@Delgado:2011], implementing the transport equation of [@Kawamura:1951], is also included.
+The downloaded environmental forcings are used to calculate volumetric dune erosion for a user-defined time interval at hourly time steps utilizing a 1D dune erosion model based on @Palmsten:2012.
+A set of equations for estimating wind-blown transport into dunes following the general approach of @Delgado:2011, implementing the transport equation of @Kawamura:1951, is also included.

 The tool purposely has relatively few input parameters, although the user may modify relevant wind- and wave- related transport coefficients, as well as local grain size, wave runup modifiers, and morphologic parameters in the "Model Attributes" or "Advanced" tab within the GUI.
 A simple ensemble approach is added where a range of input parameters can be included to bound the solution and give a better sense of uncertainty of predictions for the end-user.